 Expanded CV

 Non-members of EA who wish to apply for a NER credential must also provide a comprehensive Resume to Engineers Australia.
 Like members, this CV should outline the projects you were responsible for, your key achievements, and the situations, problems, and opportunities you encountered.
-Include details about the specialist skills or knowledge you utilised and the outcomes you achieved.

 Additionally, mention any actions you took to address problems and highlight instances where you demonstrated innovation and creativity.